 Part 145 – From Soup to Nuts

-On Feb.
-14, ARSA released its first intensive training: a four-hour exploration of 14 CFR part 145 by Executive Director Sarah MacLeod.
+Take advantage of ARSA’s first intensive training: a four-hour exploration of 14 CFR part 145 by Executive Director Sarah MacLeod.
 Specially recorded with a hand-picked corps of live participants, MacLeod goes line-by-line through the repair station rule.
 The group’s open discussion explores the rule’s application and reviews the practical implications of obtaining and maintaining a repair station certificate.

 For those in the maintenance community who demand a complete understanding of part 145, the most trustworthy source is the ARSA team that helped write it.
 Access the session now and receive unlimited viewing for 90 days.
+(Note: Pricing is based on per-hour member and non-member training rates).

 Complying with Part 145 – “Soup to Nuts” (Four Hours)